 For these reasons, there are other carriers we like.
 Other carriers will insure you well above $250,000 (we’ve helped many DACA recipients obtain $1,000,000 in coverage and more), provide a 30 year-term, insure you at healthy rates like “preferred best”, and provide living benefits for no additional cost!

-You do have many life insurance options!
+Nevertheless, you do have many life insurance options!

 Are The Life Insurance Premiums Higher Because I Am A DACA Recipient?